unionai-oss/union-rag/WORKSHOP.md

 # LLM RAG Workshop

 👋 Welcome to the Union Serverless workshop!

+- Reach this page at: https://go.union.ai/llm-rag-workshop
+- Join the slack channel: https://slack.flyte.org/

 In this workshop we will cover:

 1. Setting up and connecting to Union.ai serverless.
 2. Launch a RAG workflow using `flytekit`, `langchain`, and GPT.